MengyiG/MyLeetCodePractice/README.md

 ## D-2: Two Pointers 🙌 & Sliding Window 🛝 & Spiral Matrix 🌀

 - [x] Problem 977
+  - [x] Problem 88 (be aware when the condition that nums2.length is greater than nums1)
 - [x] Problem 209, medium
   - [ ] Problem 904, medium
   - [ ] Problem 76, hard